 Print and Digital: Includes newsletters, bill stuffers, annual reports, advertisements, program/product marketing materials, digital reports, digital marketing

 Recognizes employees of public power utilities that have made significant local contributions to public power.
 Any employee of a member utility with at least 10 years of public power service may be nominated.
-Apply online.
+Apply now.

 Recognizes public power utilities that have provided electricity to their communities for 100 or more years.
 Nominees must have served their consumers and communities continuously for 100 years and provide proof — in the form of council minutes or newspaper articles from the time period, etc.) — that indicates the date electricity was first distributed.
-Apply online.
+Apply now.